 Let us show concretely how the arguments of Section~\ref{sec:nutshell} come about.
 For the sake of the present work, it is enough to consider the case of a single neutrino.
 Let us start by comparing the rate obtained when the \He is freed from the graphene to that obtained when it remains in the ground state of the binding potential.
 For simplicity we assume an isotropic wave function for the ground state,

-The width is taken from the harmonic approximation of the graphane potential at maximum coverage (Figure~\ref{fig:potentials}) around its minimum, $\lambda = (m \kappa)^{-1/4}$, with $m$ the atomic \TT or \He mass, and $\kappa \simeq 29$~eV/$\angstrom^2$ is the fitted spring constant.
+The width is taken from the harmonic approximation of the graphene potential at maximum coverage (i.e., graphane, see Figure~\ref{fig:potentials}) around its minimum, $\lambda \equiv (m \kappa)^{-1/4}$, with $m$ the atomic \TT or \He mass, and $\kappa \simeq 29$~eV/$\angstrom^2$ is the fitted spring constant.
 When the helium remains in the ground state, the matrix element is

 and the corresponding event rate---i.e. the transition probability rate times the number of tritium atoms---is \begin{widetext}

 \end{widetext} with $N_\text{T}$ the number of tritium atoms, and $\Omega_\nu$ the solid angle of the outgoing neutrino.
 In the second equality we have integrated over the neutrino energy using the $\delta$-function.
 Focusing on the near-endpoint region, we can now neglect the neutrino momentum in the exponential and perform the final integrals, obtaining